atlassian-archive/dataschool/dataschool/_chapters/data-governance/introduction-to-modern-data-governance.md

 ### Stage 2.
 [Lake](/data-governance/why-build-a-data-lake/)

-As you start to rely on more data sources, and more frequently need to blend your data, you’ll want to build out a Data Lake—a spot for all of your data to exist together in a unified format.
+As you start to rely on more data sources, and more frequently need to blend your data, you’ll want to build out a Data Lake—a spot for all of your data to exist together in a unified, performant source.

 ![Lake Stage of Data Sophistication](/assets/images/DataLakeDiagram (1).png "Data Lake")